-It's all about the beach here in The OC.
+It's all about the best beaches in Orange County.
 If you're a sun-loving, fun-loving person looking to embody that sophisticated yet casual SoCal lifestyle, then take a retreat to the iconic Golden Coast.
 Discover your mojo along the 42 miles of uninterrupted beaches and extensive recreation surrounded by an engaging balance of natural beauty and eclectic cities.
 From the main street vibe in Seal Beach down to the historic surf spot of San Onofre, your quintessential OC beach experience awaits.
-Dive in!
+Even the tide pools in Orange County are some of the most sought-after in the nation.
+It's time to dive in!

 Aliso Beach County Park - Aliso Beach features sandy beaches, rocky promontories, and scenic coastal foothills.
 The park is in two sections-the beach and an inland area that includes coastal chaparral and Aliso Creek.
 Swimming, surfing, skin diving and paddle boarding all take place in the waters off Aliso Beach.